anty-filidor/bdma-experiments/README.md

 # BDMA experimental repo

-## Covid + Awareness
+## Suspected-Infected-Removed + Unaware-Aware

-Example of propagation coexisting processes that influence each other:
+Example of propagation coexisting processes that influence each other.
+Details of model in `sir_ua.drawio`.
+Run eperiments with `sir_ua.ipynb`.

-ALPHA = 0.05                # infection rate
-BETA = 0.1                  # recovery rate
-GAMMA = 0.05                # mass media factor
-DELTA = GAMMA + (1 - 0.3)   # mass media factor + rate of symptomatic infections
-EPSILON = GAMMA             # mass media factor
+## Another models
+To be done...